jake-cryptic/smartpatch/README.md

 #Credits :

-The whole script is created by Jake cryptic (link to the repo will be done soon)
+The whole script is created by Jake cryptic https://github.com/jake-cryptic/patchy2

 #Contribute